IT Relocation: Germany’s Hunting for Professionals

 The Skilled Workers Immigration Act

-The government of Germany is expected to enforce the Skilled Workers Immigration Act in March 2020.
+Germany’s government is expected to enforce the Skilled Workers Immigration Act in March 2020.
 This law is a crucial element of the governmental program aimed to both support German workers and fill the vacant posts with experienced workers from other countries.
 The experts predict that the enforcement of the Skilled Workers Immigration Act will attract more than 25,000 skilled workers to Germany each year after 2020.

 Overall, the Skilled Workers Immigration Act is expected to welcome and attract qualified workers to Germany.